elmu7871/R-samples/README.md

 ## Guide to this repository

-**ELISA** is a generic example of code used to process raw data from a sandwich ELISA assay.
+**ELISA** is a generic example of code used to process raw data from a competitive ELISA assay.

 **enzyme_activity_assay** is a generic example of code used to process raw absorbance data over time from a colorimetric enzyme activity assay into a plot.